-British restaurants are famous for their hugely marked-up wine lists, and most are unapologetic.
-JAMES AUFENAST finds out why, and looks at which offer the best value
+British restaurant wine lists are famous for their hugely marked-up prices, and most are unapologetic.
+JAMES AUFENAST finds out why, and looks at which offer the best value.

 A bottle of the 2004 vintage of Boekenhoutskloof’s Chocolate Block costs £14.99 at Oddbins on London’s Curzon Street.
 A couple of streets north, The Greenhouse restaurant is selling the same rich, plummy South African Shiraz for £65.
 Five minutes separate the two places via elegant Mayfair streets, but it’s still the same wine, multiplied in price by four.
-Many people may be enticed by the gastronomic-themed name, but why are they paying so much more for it in a restaurant?
+Many people may be enticed by the gastronomic-themed name, but why are they paying so much more for it on restaurant wine lists?

 It doesn’t seem the world’s best deal, especially when you consider that the sommelier would have bought the wine for about £10, meaning the price has actually been hiked by 550%.
 But Marlon Abela, owner of The Greenhouse is adamant that his prices are fair.
 ‘We’re generally reasonable in what we charge.
 This wine is an exception, it’s probably an oversight; we only mark up what we need to in order to run a business.’